bambooforest/IntroDataScience_Spring_2022/3_data_and_data_wrangling/README.md

 -   <http://adv-r.had.co.nz/Data-structures.html>

 [Data transmforation](https://en.wikipedia.org/wiki/Data_transformation)
-is the proces of converting one data format to another (whether unstructured or structured).
+is the process of converting one data format to another (whether unstructured or structured).
 This is discussed under data wrangling.

 # File formants